-Trump's National Security Advisor: Indictment Shows Evidence Of Russian Meddling Is "Incontrovertible"
+Trump's National Security Adviser: Indictment Shows Evidence Of Russian Meddling Is "Incontrovertible"

 Friday's indictment contained no allegation that the Russian conduct altered the outcome of the election, nor did it allege any American was a "knowing participant."
 However, Deputy Attorney General Rod Rosenstein told reporters that Mueller's investigation was continuing.

-In Washington, however, White House spokesman Raj Shah told Fox News on Friday night that the indictment "proved there was no collusion."
+In Washington, however, White House spokesperson Raj Shah told Fox News on Friday night that the indictment "proved there was no collusion."

 He also said the indictment did not mean that the Russian trolls had favored Trump over Hillary Clinton.